bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

-# Applied JavaScript Sprint Challenge

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
-This sprint explored **Applied JavaScript**.
-During this sprint, you studied **DOM and components**.
-In your challenge this week, you will demonstrate your mastery of these skills by creating **an online Lambda newspaper**.

-This is an individual assessment.
-All work must be your own.
-Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
-You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-You are not allowed to collaborate during the sprint challenge.

 ## Project Set Up

 - [ ] Fork and clone the repo.
 Delete your old fork from Github first if you are repeating this Unit.